r-dube/pickingflowers/tibet.md

 In one such attack, the Chinese attackers compromised the website of the Tibetan government in exile (called the Central Tibetan Authority or CTA).
 Chinese-speaking visitors to the website had a backdoor dropped onto their computer.
-Once the backdoor is successfully installed, the attackers access the computer \[K3\].
+Once the backdoor was successfully installed, the attackers accessed the computer \[K3\].

 In another case, a Tibetan activist received an email purporting to be from a division of the CTA.
-The message includes several links to attachments that the sender claimed were approved by the Tibetan parliament.
+The message included several links to attachments that the sender claimed were approved by the Tibetan parliament.
 Clicking on the link opened a fake Google login page.
 Once credentials were entered, a decoy file (otherwise genuine) was shown to trick the user into believing that nothing terrible had happened.
-Meanwhile, the credentials entered by the user were shipped back to the Chinese command-and-control server \[TCL11\].
+Meanwhile, the credentials entered by the user were shipped back to a Chinese command-and-control server \[TCL11\].

 These new (for the Tibetan community) attacks continue to be used in parallel with older generation email attachment-based attacks.